 The Dinosaur in Detail

 As with any ceratopsian, one of the most striking features of the Agujaceratops is its frill.
 This large, bony structure, adorned with small hornlets, extended from the back of its skull.
 The frill’s purpose is still a subject of debate among paleontologists.
-Some suggest it was used for defense, while others believe it played a role in temperature regulation or was used for display during mating rituals.
+Some suggest it was used for defense.
+Another theory is that it played a role in temperature regulation or was used for display during mating rituals.

 The Agujaceratops in its Natural Habitat and Environment